BND Hamburger Icon

 2. The team player

-“They are someone who is willing to give credit where credit is due, are excellent listeners and are willing to take direction,” Goodwin said.
+“They are someone who is willing to give credit where credit is due, are excellent listeners and are willing to take direction,” Goodwin explained.
 “They are willing to lead by example and mentor others.”

 Did You Know?Did you know